microsoft/CSS-Exchange/docs/Transport/Measure-EmailDelayInMTL.md

 | TimeReceived | Last delivery time in the MTL |
 | MessageDelay | How long before the message was delivered |

-#### Note: When loading the CSV in Excel the Message Delay coloum will need to be formatted as a time span.
+#### Note: When loading the CSV in Excel the Message Delay column will need to be formatted as a time span.

 ### Statistical Summary